sclavijosuero/pw-api-plugin/README.md

 #### ✔️ `pwApi.delete({ request[, page] }, url[, options])`

-Makes a DELETE request to the specified URL and logs the request and response data on the Playwright UI.
+Class function that makes a DELETE request to the specified URL and logs the request and response data on the Playwright UI.

 - **Parameters**:
   - `params` (Object)